 - Association – hiking, outdoor exposure

-- Hyperkeratotic / psoriasiform dermatitis – Etiology is idiopathic but thought to be from the repetitive mechanical forces of friction and pressure.
+Hyperkeratotic / psoriasiform dermatitis – Etiology is idiopathic but thought to be from the repetitive mechanical forces of friction and pressure.
 It develops slowly over time and is more common among men aged 40-60 years and persons with an extended history of manual labor.
-Hyperkeratosis is symmetrical and well-demarcated along the palms.
-Skin cracking and fissuring is common and may cause pain but no itching.
 This form of dermatitis tends to be chronic and difficult to treat effectively.

-- Nummular dermatitis – Well-demarcated, erythematous, coin- or oval-shaped plaques and papules commonly on the dorsum of the hand and fingers.
-The plaques are mildly pruritic, asymmetric, and likely appear elsewhere on the body.
-Question for a history of eczema.
+Nummular dermatitis – The plaques are mildly pruritic, asymmetric, and likely appear elsewhere on the body.
+Ask the patient about a history of eczema.

-- Pompholyx / dyshidrotic eczema / vesicular hand dermatitis – Idiopathic, episodic recurrences of vesicles and bullae on the palms, fingers, and toes.
-Between episodes, the skin appears normal, but during flares it will often become intensely pruritic as collections of small vesicles form along the sides of fingers.
-Less commonly, large, tender bullae may form on the palms.
-Following episodes, skin will peel and crack over the course of several weeks.
+Pompholyx / dyshidrotic eczema / vesicular hand dermatitis – Idiopathic, episodic recurrences of vesicles and bullae on the palms, fingers, and toes.
+Between episodes, the skin appears normal, but during flares it will often become intensely pruritic.